Anthony R. Gregg, M.D.. M.B.A.

 Dr. Gregg has held faculty positions in the Department of Obstetrics and Gynecology and the Department of Molecular and Human Genetics at Baylor College of Medicine.
 Most recently, he has been the Director of the Division of Maternal-Fetal Medicine and the Medical Director of the Division of Genetics at the University of South Carolina in Columbia, South Carolina.

 Dr. Gregg is board-certified in Obstetrics and Gynecology, Maternal-Fetal Medicine, and Clinical Genetics.
 He has received numerous awards for excellence in research and has had several NIH research grants.
 He has co-authored thirty peer-review articles and seventeen textbook chapters.
 He also has served as a peer reviewer for multiple scientific journals.

-His clinical interests are many, and include the care of patients with medical complications of pregnancy, especially those with a history of severe preeclampsia (hypertension associated conditions of pregnancy) or predispostion to blood clotting.
-He is devoted to patients with a history of pregnancy loss, especially those with loss that took place before 28 weeks from early rupture of the membranes and early labor.
-Dr. Gregg, like most high risk obstetricians, understands pregnancies complicated by birth defects, and his genetics certification uniquely positions him to care for those pregnancies complicated by maternal or fetal genetic problems.
+His clinical interests are many and include the care of patients with medical complications of pregnancy, especially those with a history of severe preeclampsia (hypertension associated conditions of pregnancy) or predisposition to blood clotting.
+He is devoted to patients with a history of pregnancy loss, especially those with a loss that took place before 28 weeks from early rupture of the membranes and early labor.
+Dr. Gregg, like most high-risk obstetricians, understands pregnancies complicated by birth defects, and his genetics certification uniquely positions him to care for those pregnancies complicated by maternal or fetal genetic problems.